SotirisEmmanouil/CSCI370-Project/README.md

 A hotel guest would like to purchase a bottle of wine and have it delivered to his hotel room.
 Once the order is placed, if the `serviceCost()` method is called upon the service object, the console will now print: 35.50.
-If the `servicesList()` method is called on the service object, it will return“Delivered Wine”, as of now, only a bottle of wine was ordered.
+If the `servicesList()` method is called on the service object, it will return “Delivered Wine”, because as of now, only a bottle of wine was ordered.